Welcome!

 We're glad you found the History of WOWO.com!

-Our goal is to share and preserve the rich history of Fort Wayne's legendary 50,000 watt radio station.
-We encourage you to explore the many sections of this site.
+Our goal is to share and preserve the rich history of Fort Wayne's legendary 50,000-watt radio station.
+As we celebrate an exciting milestone -- WOWO's 100th anniversary on March 31, 2025 -- we are proud to celebrate a century of broadcasting excellence.
+We encourage you to explore the many sections of this site, where you'll find a treasure trove of historical content.
 Much of the material you will find has been contributed by visitors like you, so please contact us if you have additional material to share!

 WOWO's roster of air personalities, like Bob Sievers, Jack Underwood, Dugan Fry, Jay Gould, Chris Roberts, Ron Gregory, Bob Chase, Don Chevillet, John Cigna and many others created a lifelong bond with the citizens of WOWOland.